pryv/dev-site/source/faq-api.md

 ### What is the exact structure of the create attachment call?

 If you are having issues creating the package for the create attachment call with the client/framework/library you are using, you can print the details of the call by using cURL with the `-v` verbose option.

+## Synchronization

+## How can to keep a local cache containing events up to date?

+The [events.get Call](/reference/#get-events) offers `modifiedSince` and `includeDeletions` parameters to synchronize an existing set of events.

+1. Initialize your event cache with an `events.get` and a time range with `fromTime` and `toTime`.
+2. When receiving the events, loop into them to find the oldest `event.modified` value.
+3. Store this value add a very small number to it example 0.0000001.
+Let's call it `anchor`
+4. To synchronize the events you just need call `events.get` with a time range and `modifiedSince={anchor}` `includeDeletions=true`

+Note that the **scope** time-frame, streamIds should remain the same for each `events.get`

+The companion JavaScript lib [Monitor](https://github.com/pryv/lib-js-monitor), implements this pattern.

+## How can I set an "Automatic" synchronization of my Events and Streams cache

+By coupling the precedent logic with and one of the [Notification Systems](/faq-api/#notification-system)

+If you use the [Pryv JavaScript Library](https://github.com/pryv/lib-js), it can be used in combination with our [Monitor](https://github.com/pryv/lib-js-monitor) and [Socket.io](https://github.com/pryv/lib-js-socket.io) add-ons to have "near real-time" updates.

 ## User creation